Long-term concentration of measure and cut-off: Introduction

 \subsection{Concentration of measure inequalities}

-Our general concentration inequality for discrete time Markov chains appears as Theorem~\ref{thm.concb-general}, and the special case where the chain has a contractive coupling as Corollary~\ref{ADB-contract-disc-lem}.
+Our general concentration inequality for discrete-time Markov chains appears as Theorem~\ref{thm.concb-general}, and the special case where the chain is contracting in Wasserstein distance with respect to a suitable metric as Corollary~\ref{ADB-contract-disc-lem}.
+Part~(a) of Theorem~\ref{ADB-contract-disc-lem} is very similar to Theorem~32 of Ollivier~\cite{Ollivier} -- that result is for the equilibrium distribution of the chain, whereas ours is for finite-time distributions, but Ollivier's Remark~34 indicates that the proof in his paper transfers to the finite-time case.
+A similar result for chains contracting in Wasserstein distance also follows readily from Theorem~4.5 of Luczak~\cite{l08}.
+We give more details after we have given precise definitions and statements of theorems.

+There is another quite different recent strand of work providing tools to show concentration of measure and rapid mixing for a given function of a Markov chain, useful in circumstances where the function mixes more rapidly than the chain itself.
+See Watanabe and Hayashi~\cite{WH} and Rabinovitch, Ramdas, Jordan and Wainwright~\cite{rrjw}.

-Results similar to Theorem~\ref{thm.concb-general} appear in earlier works of the third author, some unpublished, and a number of other applications are to be found in these papers.
-The flavour of the inequality is similar to that of Luczak~(2008), but Theorem~\ref{thm.concb-general} can be much more effective when the chain makes frequent transitions that do not alter the value of the function.
-An example where this is relevant is the supermarket model of Luczak \& McDiarmid~(2006), where the number of queues of length~$k$ only changes infrequently for large~$k$.
-Another example is the alternative routing model of Gibbens, Hunt \& Kelly~(1990) and its generalization, studied in Brightwell \& Luczak~(2013).
-Our new result also improves on Theorem~2.3 of Luczak (2012), by weakening and simplifying its hypotheses: in that paper, a concentration of measure result is derived for instances of the alternative routing model, even though the chain in question does not have a contractive coupling.
+Results similar to Theorem~\ref{thm.concb-general} appear in earlier works of the third author, some unpublished, and a number of other applications are to be found in these papers, as well as in Gheissari, Lubetzky and Peres~\cite{GLP}.
+The flavour of the inequality is similar to that of Luczak~\cite{l08}, but Theorem~\ref{thm.concb-general} can be much more powerful when the chain makes frequent transitions that do not alter the value of the function of interest.

+One example where this is relevant is the supermarket model, as studied in the final section of this paper, where the number of queues of length~$k$ only changes infrequently for some values of~$k$.